 “I continue to believe platinum is the metal that has the highest odds of a shocking price move to the upside.”

 I expect the precious metals bull to eventually charge higher, but it is likely to be a bumpy road, as we witnessed over the past weeks.
 The bull market in gold began at the start of this century and continues as we are in its twenty-first year.
 However, there have been long periods of price consolidations and occasional downdrafts.
 Bull markets often suffer severe selloffs on the route to higher prices.
 Silver is the barometer for investment demand as it attracts the most speculators, as we witnessed recently.
 Meanwhile, demand from electronics and solar panels for silver and green technologies for PGMs continues to provide industrial support for the prices.
-The markets ignored that over the past week.

 Critical support for gold is all the way down at the $1,450.90 level, the 2020 low.
 I believe the long-term bull market trend will reawaken the gold and silver markets over the coming months.